The probability that $x$ and $y$ commute in a compact group

 Then $Z((a,1),G)=A\times\{1\}$ for $2a\ne0$, and $Z((0,-1),G)=A_2\times\{-1,1\}$.
 The orbits are $G\.(t,1)=\{(\pm a,1)\}$, $G\.(0,-1)=2\.A\times\{-1\}$.
 Then and so, setting $t=\nu_A(A_2)$, we get

 \msk If $A_2$ is without inner points in $A$ we have $t=0$ and so $d(G)={1\over4}$.
 For $A=\T$ we get the ``continuous dihedral group'' which shows, among other things, that under the circumstances of Theorem 3.10, we may have $Z(F)=F\ne G$ and that $G$ may not be center by finite.
-This example also provides a power function $p_2$ on a Lie group which is constant equal to 1 and hence is totally singular on the component $\T\times\{-1\}$. \msk In support of the next Example we prove the following lemma: \msk \bf Lemma 5.5.\quad\it Let $G_n$, $n=1,2,\dots$ be a sequence of finite groups with the commutativity degrees $d(G_n)=d_n$.
-Then the product $G\defi\prod_{n=1}^\infty G_n$ has the commutativity degree $\prod_{n=1}^\infty d_n\defi \lim_{n\to\infty} d_1d_2\cdots d_n$. \msk \bf Proof.\quad\rm Define